CarltonFoo/ITP-BatteryLifePrediction/README.md

 1. Open the jupyter notebooks for the respective models, DischargeModel or VarianceModel.
 Ensure the environment is `venv`, and click `Run All` at the top; these notebooks will read from the `./features_combined.csv` file for training data.
 2. Scroll and observe the results.
 Further explaination of the model can be found within the jupyter notebook as comments.

+> ## Special Instructions for Transfer Learning Discharge Model (DischargeModelTransfer.ipynb)
+> `DischargeModel.ipynb` must be executed in its entirety first to generate the base discharge model definition files.
+> The transfer learning discharge model depends upon the former file to train the base model.

 <br />

 <a name="notes"></a>